 Lakota (Teton Sioux)

-Native-tanned deer hide, glass beads, cloth, quills, human hair, thread and lazy stitch beading
+Rawhide, native-tanned doe hide, glass beads, sinew, and lazy stitch beading (recycled hide container)

 Hood Museum of Art, Dartmouth: Gift of Guido R. Rahr, Sr., Class of 1951P

 Not on view

 Marked on the sole: "Apache, Bad Lands, So.
 Dakota"

 Patterns of Life, Patterns of Art: The Rahr Collection of Native American Art, Hood Museum of Art, Dartmouth College, Hanover, New Hampshire, May 2-June 19, 1987.

 Barbara A. Hail and Gregory C. Schwarz, Patterns of Life, Patterns of Art: The Rahr Collection of Native American Art, Hanover: Trustees of Dartmouth College, 1987, p.77, no.157.